pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

 ## The legendary object

-{% img/linux/teletype.jpg %}
+{% img/linux/teletype-model-28.jpg %}

 Do you see this beauty in the picture?
 That's a Teletype.
-A Creed & company model 7.
-And speaking about Teletype models, I can tell you that there are countless of them, built by many different companies.
+A _model 28_ by _Teletype Corporation_ to be precise.
+And precise should I not be, as there are countless of models, built by many different companies.
 The history of Teletype finds its roots in first experimentations in the late 19th century, but truly began in the 20s and find an end in the 70s, when Fax where good enough to replace them.

 A teletype is basically a machine that sends the letters you typed to the keyboard through electric signal to another machine or network, and prints (literally prints, on a paper!) letters received through the reception cable.
 Obviously, the different models evolved with time to offer more features and performances: